dglttr/MAE148FinalProject/README.md

 ### Overview
 The chart below shows how the software is structured.
 Fundamentally, we are using ROS2, especially to provide communication (the blue boxes in the chart represent ROS2 nodes).
 A high-level overview over the components:
 - **Publisher**: Runs on a laptop, uses the laptop's microphone to turn voice commands into text (speech-to-text), then uses a Large Language Model to understand the intent of the text and translates it into commands for the car steering angle, throttle and the runtime (how long a command should be executed).
 It then publishes these commands to the `steering_commands` topics.
 This is also where the graphical user interface runs.
 - **Subscriber**: Runs on the Jetson Nano, listens to incoming commands on the `steering_commands` topic and publishes them to the VESC node.
-Also tracks the LIDAR to prevent collisions with appearing objects and uses the OAK-D camera to detect stop signs.
+Also tracks the Li-DAR to prevent collisions with appearing objects and uses the OAK-D camera to detect stop signs.
 - **VESC node**: Prewritten node from DonkeyCar, tranlates commands on the `/cmd_vel` topic to electronic signals to the servo motor (for steering) and DC motor (for throttle).
-- **LIDAR node**: Prewritten node from DonkeyCar, publishes LIDAR measurements to the `/scan` topic.
+- **Li-DAR node**: Prewritten node from DonkeyCar, publishes Li-DAR measurements to the `/scan` topic.
 - **FastDDS discovery server**: Running on the Jetson, used to enable communication between devices (laptop and Jetson).
 All ROS2 nodes register with the discovery server so they are discoverable to all other nodes.
 - **OAK-D Camera**: Directly connected to the Jetson via USB, runs the stop sign detection AI model.